 It is indeed an effective antioxidant, and it also helps to create cartilage.
-And for your new French Bulldog who is going through a difficult period of vaccinations, or the transition to a new home and rapid growth, then natural vitamin security is crucial.
+And for your new French Bulldog going through a difficult period of vaccinations or the transition to a new home and rapid growth.

 If you would rather use natural food sources over supplements to add vitamin C to your Frenchie’s diet during the development of their ears, then these foods are nutritious and safe:

-Some studies say that augmenting the diet of your French Bulldog puppy with organic yoghurt or cottage cheese can help promote the growth of the ears.
+Some studies say that augmenting the diet of your French Bulldog puppy with organic yogurt or cottage cheese can help promote the growth of the ears.

-However, dairy ends up causing an abdominal upset in dogs except when it’s fermented in fact that most yoghurts contain stabilizers and synthetic sugars that are not safe for your Frenchie.
+However, dairy ends up causing an abdominal upset in dogs except when it’s fermented.
+In fact that most yogurts contain stabilizers and synthetic sugars that are not safe for your Frenchie.